cdsittampalam/documentation/docs/Invite Trusted Parties.md

 In the Approvals view, you can monitor responses to your invites.
 The Approvals view shows trusted parties that have approved and/or rejected invites.

-1. Click the the Approval icon to access the Approvals view.
+1. Click the Approval icon to access the Approvals view.

    ![Button Approve](/doc-images/button-approve.png)